Benjamin Keene: 1746 to 1757

 In July 1746, French-born Philip V of Spain died and was succeeded by Ferdinand VI, who was more pro-British than his predecessor.
 British foreign policy was overseen by Pelham's younger brother, the Duke of Newcastle, who saw this as an opportunity to break the Bourbon alliance, and improve Britain's position in the War of the Austrian Succession.

 Keene's personal correspondence shows he did not enjoy Parliamentary life, and he was happy to be appointed Ambassador to Portugal in 1745.
 Since Britain and Spain were still at war, his role in Lisbon was to open negotiations with the new Spanish regime, although his talks with the Marqués de Tabuérniga made little progress, largely because Britain refused to consider the return of Gibraltar.

 After the 1748 Treaty of Aix-la-Chapelle ended the war, Keene resumed his position in Madrid; he quickly developed a good relationship with Ferdinand and his ministers, who shared Newcastle's aim of moving Spain away from France and closer to Britain.
 In October 1750, Keene helped negotiate the Treaty of Madrid, which resolved commercial issues between the two countries.

 He also brokered the 1752 Treaty of Aranjuez between Spain, Austria and Sardinia, in which the three countries agreed to recognise each other's boundaries in Italy.
 In 1754 he helped remove the pro-French Marquis of Ensenada, who was replaced as prime minister by Ricardo Wall, former Spanish ambassador in London.
 His achievements were recognised with the award of the Order of the Bath by George II, presented to him by Ferdinand at a special ceremony.

 Although Newcastle failed to prevent the 1756 Diplomatic Revolution, in which Austria allied with France, Spain initially stayed out of the Seven Years' War.
 Keene was now in poor health, but his request to be relieved was rejected since he was considered too valuable to British interests.
 He died in Madrid in 1757, and was replaced by George Hervey, 2nd Earl of Bristol, who did not have the same influence; Charles III of Spain succeeded Ferdinand in 1759, and in 1762 he entered the war on the side of France.

+Legacy

+The town of Keene in New Hampshire was named after him in 1753.